 The OutSystems UI is the base application, containing all the UI patterns and screen templates ready to use.

 The red squares represent the OutSystems UI patterns.
-The light blue squares represent the changed styles that have the rules to customize your Corporate Styles.
-These base on the OutSystems UI.
-The light blue triangles represent the new patterns.
+The yellow squares represent the changed styles that have the rules to customize your Corporate Styles.
+These are based on the OutSystems UI.
+The yellow triangles represent new Corporate Styles patterns.
 These square and triangle patterns defined at Corporate Styles are used in all your applications and can be changed at specific Themes.
 For example, the Apps theme on the left side has a new circle pattern, the Internal Apps theme has a new pentagon pattern, and the Partners Apps theme has a new diamond pattern.

 You can have several applications based on these themes.
 At the current example, you have external apps that share the same properties defined in the Apps theme, internal apps that share the same Internal Apps theme, and partner apps that share the Partner Apps theme, all these based on the Corporate Styles.

 The following diagram shows how to structure your Front-End architecture:

 Based on the OutSystems UI, you can set your institution branding and broad style definitions.
 These contain the common patterns and widgets, based on a Core Stylesheet.
 The OutSystems UI contains evolved code optimized with the last best practices, usable in a large range of tested devices and browsers.

 Client Case Study